soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 1

 First we need to initialize the Sencha Touch framework.
 This code registers the 'app' namespace and also creates an instance of the viewport.
+The viewport will contain any view that will be used in the app.
 This is done by adding the following code to app.js;

+	/* name: 'app' will create the following namespaces:
+	 * app.views,
+	 * app.models,
+	 * app.controllers,
+	 * app.stores
+	 */
 	Ext.regApplication({
 	  name: 'app',
 	  launch: function() {